zhenbinHU/Sorghum_SNP_dataset/README.md

 # Sorghum_SNP_dataset
 Script used for sorghum SNPs data set construction and GWAS.

-The manuscript is going to submitted to The Plant genome.
+The manuscript was submitted to The Plant genome.